 This bill amends section 50-1301 of the Reissue Revised Statutes of Nebraska to address the issue of unfilled gubernatorial appointments to boards, commissions, and similar entities.
-The Legislature recognizes that the proliferation of these entities has occurred without adequate oversight, and it asserts its responsibility in managing their existence and operations.
+The Legislature recognizes that the proliferation of these entities has occurred without adequate oversight, and thus, it asserts its responsibility in managing their existence and ensuring they operate effectively.
 The bill establishes that when a gubernatorial appointment has been vacant for six months or more, the relevant legislative committee can solicit applications and make recommendations to the Governor.
 If the vacancy persists for an additional three months after these recommendations are submitted, the Executive Board of the Legislative Council is empowered to make the appointment.

 Statutes affected: